patoline/patoline/src/decap/doc/Parsers.typ

 The usual BNF modifiers for optionality (##?##), repetition zero or more times (##*##) and repetition one or more times (##+##) come in two versions.
-The ususal symbols (i.e. the ones that are not doubled) behave in the usual way, in the sense that backtracking is used to explore every possible parse tree.
+The usual symbols (i.e. the ones that are not doubled) behave in the usual way, in the sense that backtracking is used to explore every possible parse tree.
 The symbols that are doubled (##??##, ##**##, ##++##) backtrack less, and stop backtracking when one parse tree has been found.
 We also have two kinds